 In the 1920s, a major programme of road widening was undertaken in Southall, resulting in the demolition of some of the 16th century Manor House, a new war memorial, a neo-classical parade of shops, a ‘mock-tudor’ toilet block and a new park, Manor House Grounds, created out of the former Manor House gardens.

 DK-CM’s project is an adjustment to this 1920s scheme.
 Widening the pavement rather than the road, we have created a new square in the centre of old Southall.
 This new space turns the Manor House’s north façade into a public front for the first time, and creates a series of new entrances into the park, significantly increasing footfall from the high street.
 The granite surfaces of the new square are laid in a ‘timber-framed’ pattern in the spirit of the adjacent architecture.

-Shortlisted Project London Planning Awards 2016-17: Best New Public Space
+- Shortlisted for London Planning Awards 2016-17: Best New Public Space